robertmartin8/ReasonableDeviations/_notes/game_theory.md

 - This is a sequential game because player 2 could observe player 1's choice (and player 1 knows this is going to be the case).
 - These games can be represented as trees and can then be solved with **backward induction** - starting at leafs then moving towards the root, picking the maximum payoff at each node.
 - These games often feature **moral hazard** - agents are incentivised to do things that lead to overall lower payoff.
 Hence **incentive design** is very important in real life.
-  - e.g collateral on loans is not meant to give a better payoff to the lender - it is meant to add a penalty to the borrower so they choose the mutually better response
+  - e.g. collateral on loans is not meant to give a better payoff to the lender - it is meant to add a penalty to the borrower so they choose the mutually better response
   - hence the collateral makes the borrower better off overall
-- Removing choices (as long as other players know you removed choices) can lead to better payoffs because it changes their behaviour, e.g William the Conqueror burning his ships.
+- Removing choices (as long as other players know you removed choices) can lead to better payoffs because it changes their behaviour, e.g. William the Conqueror burning his ships.
 The Saxons now knew he would have to fight, so they were incentivised to run.
 - The temporal aspect of sequential games is not as important as the informational aspect.

 ### First movers

-- In the two-firm identical-goods competition model (e.g Cournout), there is a first-mover advantage.
+- In the two-firm identical-goods competition model (e.g. Cournout), there is a first-mover advantage.
 The first mover can maximise their profits by maximising the quantity supplied.
 - This **first-mover advantage** only exists if the first mover makes a tangible commitment -- sunk costs can help demonstrate commitment to opponents.
 - Corporate espionage can therefore backfire, because if they discover you have a spy, you essentially become the second mover.
 - More generally, having more information (when your opponent knows you have the information) can lead your opponents to choose actions that hurt you.
-- But the existence of a first-mover advantage depends entirely on the game (e.g obviously rock-paper-scissors it is better to move second)
+- But the existence of a first-mover advantage depends entirely on the game (e.g. obviously rock-paper-scissors it is better to move second)
 - **Zermelo's theorem** states that for a two-player **perfect information** game with a finite number of nodes that results in either Win, Loss (or Tie), then either:
   - player 1 can force a win
   - player 1 can force a tie